spectrocloud/librarium/docs/docs-content/clusters/edge/trusted-boot/build-trusted-iso.md

    :::warning

    Ensure you have generated the Trusted Boot keys in the **secure-boot/enrollment** folder before proceeding to the next step.
-If you build an ISO without using
+If you build an ISO without using these keys, your device will not be able to boot.

    :::